 The reason why your affiliate program may not be working as intended, is almost always because of incorrect setup and/or testing parameters.

 - A good clean test was not carried out, allowing the proper cookies to be set

 - You were already logged in as DAP admin, and did not log in correctly as your new buyer

 - You were using the same browser to log in as DAP admin, DAP user, new buyer, etc, thus causing a problem for DAP to set and track the affiliate cookies.

-- Affiliate commissions were not set up in advance of the transaction
+- Affiliate commissions had not been set up in advance of the purchase

 - Login Xpress was not setup for the payment integration – which means the buyer has to actually log in to the member’s area in order for the tracking to be completed

 - The hourly Cron job hasn’t run twice yet (which is when the commissions are credited to the affiliate)

 - Resulting affiliate commission is too low to be calculated (eg. when using a test purchase of a 1 penny product)

 - Make sure you have set up affiliate commissions for the Product on the “Affiliates > Commissions” page